Cape Fear Astro Schedule of Events

 Monthly Meeting

-The Monthly Meeting will be held at 7:00 pm on Sunday, April 13th 2025 in Room 212 DeLoach Hall on the campus of UNCW.
+The Monthly Meeting will be held at 7:00 pm on Sunday, March 8 in 113 DeLoach Hall (FIRST floor) on the campus of UNCW.
 We will try to "simulcast" the meeting via Zoom.
 For more info including the meeting link, please contact us via the contact page.

 “Gastronomy”

-The “gAstronomy Society” meeting for this month will be at Waffle House (just kidding, tbd) located at
+The “gAstronomy Society” meeting for this month will be at McAlistar's Deli located at

 Please join us at 5:00 pm for supper and astronomical conversation.